• Skip to primary navigation

 labeled ingredients needed to make sauerkraut on the table.

-Caraway seeds: You should definitely use them for an authentic flavor.
-And if you bought the spice just for this recipe, you might want to see these other recipes using caraway seeds: Sweet Irish Soda Bread, Romanian Pretzel - Covrigei, Homemade Caraway Crackers, Fried Cabbage with Bacon, Lamb Bone Soup.
+Caraway seeds give an authentic taste - try them in other recipes such as Sweet Irish Soda Bread, Romanian Pretzel - Covrigei, Homemade Caraway Crackers, Fried Cabbage with Bacon, and Lamb Bone Soup.

 See the recipe card for full information on ingredients and quantities.